jkeuper/jkeuper.github.io/_posts/2018-02-06-git-worktree.md

 branch and push a commit to origin.

 ## Git worktree
-Today I came across _git worktree_ which allows you to checkout another branch to a separate directory.
+Today I came across "_git worktree_" which allows you to checkout another branch to a separate directory.
 No longer any need for stashing changes or waiting for your test run to complete!